 Bucky Parker’s work is a combination of philosophy and art in wood form.
-His studio is in the Marshall High Studios adjacent to downtown Marshall.
+His studio is in the Marshall High Studios on Blannahassett Island adjacent to downtown Marshall.

 Art has no bounds, discover the impressive work of Bill Weldner as he explores the extremes around us at his studio in Spring Creek.
 Find out more

-Lose yourself in the passionate and down-to-earth crafts at Mudluscious Pottery in Mars Hill.
+Lose yourself in the passionate and down-to-earth crafts at Mudluscious Pottery near Mars Hill.
+Cindy Trisler, the artist behind the wheel, describes the first time she sat down behind a pottery wheel as “magical”.
 Find out more

 Jim and Shirl Parmentier are full-time studio potters and their exceptional portfolio of creative and functional pieces is highly respected and treasured.
 Check out their Mars Hill studio!
 Find out more